-Long-Term Care Ombudsman Program: Staff and volunteer ombudsmen are not allowed to enter assisted living or nursing facilities until at least May 15.
+Long-Term Care Ombudsman Program: Staff and volunteer ombudsmen are not allowed to enter assisted living or nursing facilities until further notice.
 Ombudsmen continue to advocate for residents by providing help over the phone or through videoconferencing technology.

 Nursing Home Relocation Program: Staff and contract relocation specialists have been asked to shelter in place, consistent with their local counties’ orders.
 They continue to assist nursing home residents who wish to relocate with telephonic support.